 Let \((i,j,k,t_s^i,l_s^i,l_g^i,t_s^j,l_s^j,l_g^j)\) denote an elevator conflict, indicating that agents \(i\) and \(j\) encounter a conflict involving elevator \(k\).
 Here, agent $i$, with start and goal vertices located at floor $l_s^i,l_g^i$ respectively, starts to use elevator $k$ at time $t^i_s$, and agent $j$, with start and goal vertices located at floor $l_s^j,l_g^j$ respectively, starts to use elevator $k$ at time $t^j_s$.

 To simplify the presentation, we assume that the time required for an elevator to traverse any elevator edge between two adjacent layers is constant.
 Let $t_{floor} = c(e), e \in E_{\text{ele},k}$ denote the cost of any elevator edge.
 Then, the duration for an elevator to transport agent $i$ from layer $l_s^i$ to $l_g^i$ is $t^i_o = {|l_s^i - l_g^i| \cdot {t_{floor}}}$.
-Before the elevator can serve another agent $j\neq i$, the elevator must move to the start floor of agent $j$, which incurs a resetting cost of $t^i_r = |l_g^i - l_s^j| \cdot {t_{floor}}$.
+Before the elevator can serve another agent $j\neq i$, the elevator must move to the start floor of agent $j$ incurring a resetting cost of $t^i_r = |l_g^i - l_s^j| \cdot {t_{floor}}$.
 Similarly, the corresponding parameters for agent $j$, such as $t^j_s$ (the time when agent $j$ enters this elevator), $t^j_o$ (duration that the elevator is occupied by $j$ during transportation) and $t^j_r$ (time for the elevator to return to agent $i$'s floor after transporting agent $j$) can be computed.
-So that due to agent $i$'s usage of the elevator, the time interval during which the elevator k can not be used by agent $j$ is at least ${IN}_i$(\ref{CBS-E:eqn:inter1}) and ${IN}_j$(\ref{CBS-E:eqn:inter2}) can be similarly defined.
+Thus, due to agent $i$'s usage of the elevator, the time interval during which the elevator $k$ cannot be used by agent $j$ is at least ${IN}_i$(\ref{CBS-E:eqn:inter1}) and ${IN}_j$(\ref{CBS-E:eqn:inter2}) can be similarly defined.

 When an elevator conflict is first detected, without loss of generality, we consider the case where $t^i_s < t^j_s$, i.e., agent $i$ starts using elevator $k$ earlier than agent $j$, and that $t^j_s \leq t^i_s+t^i_o+t^i_r$, indicating that the two agents experience an elevator conflict over elevator $k$.